Decisions made by politicians in Washington DC have a cutting impact on the lives of real people in communities nationwide.

-This is the first post in a new blog series that will look at the impact of sequestration on services to the homeless.
-If you or your grantees have a story to share, please tell us.
+This is the first post in a new Funders Together blog series that will look at the impact of sequestration on services to the homeless.
+We want to know what's happening in your communities.
+If you have a story to share, please tell us.
 And please, keep telling your elected officials how sequestration is impacting your communities, particularly the most vulnerable among us.

 Many have heard the term sequestration and have a vague idea that it imposes some cost savings on government spending and bureaucracy.
 The reality is that decisions made by politicians in Washington DC have a cutting impact on the lives of real people in communities nationwide.
 Nationally, sequestration has taken a brutal toll on housing programs.
 Low-income families are being denied vouchers or having voucher assistance reduced, and formerly homeless families are being removed from programs.
 The decrease in funding has been swift and severe; impacting homeless services such as shelters, health care, and substance abuse programs.